varya/steroids/_posts/project_configuration/2013-06-06-config-application-coffee.markdown

 # Set the tint and title text color of navigation bar buttons
 steroids.config.navigationBar.buttonTintColor = "#363636"
 steroids.config.navigationBar.buttonTitleColor = "#ffffff"
 {% endhighlight %}

+###Navigation bar background images (iOS only)

+You can set a global background image for the navigation bar that will be used throughout the application, for both the portrait and landscape modes.
+Path is relative to the root of the `dist/` folder.
+Appending a `@2x` before the file extension makes Retina-resolution images scale down correctly.
+The correct height for a Retina-resolution image is 88px for portrait mode and 64px for landscape mode.
+The background images will repeat horizontally to cover the entire navigation bar.

+{% highlight coffeescript %}
+steroids.config.navigationBar.portrait.backgroundImage = "images/portrait_navbar@2x.png"
+steroids.config.navigationBar.landscape.backgroundImage = "images/landscape_navbar@2x.png"
+{% endhighlight %}

 ## Loading screen color (Android-only)